LacunaOmnibus/MontyLacuna/doc/config_file.rst

 - **proto**

   - The protocol to connect with.
-Either ``http`` or ``https``.  ``https`` is more secure, but slower, and may cause connection problems in some rare cases.
+Either ``http`` or ``https``.  ``https`` is more secure, but may cause connection problems in some rare cases.
 It's recommended you use ``https``, and only switch to ``http`` if there's a problem.

 - **show_captcha**